Ty-lerCox/fear-uncertainty-and-doubt/fud.md

 - The hype around Tesla is driven more by Elon Musk's personality than the company's achievements.
 - Tesla's contribution to renewable energy and sustainability is exaggerated.
 - The company's aggressive timelines for new products and features are unrealistic.
+- Tesla Optimus is just a publicity stunt and will never be a functional product.
+- Humanoid robots like Tesla Optimus are too complex and expensive to be practical.
+- Tesla doesn't have the expertise to create advanced humanoid robots.
+- The technology for a fully autonomous humanoid robot like Tesla Optimus doesn't exist yet.
+- Tesla Optimus won't be able to perform tasks as efficiently as humans.
+- The development of robots like Tesla Optimus will lead to significant job losses.
+- Tesla Optimus could be dangerous if its AI isn't properly controlled.
+- The maintenance and repair costs for a robot like Tesla Optimus will be too high.
+- Tesla is overpromising on the capabilities of Tesla Optimus.
+- The use of Tesla Optimus in homes and workplaces raises serious privacy concerns.
+- Tesla Optimus could be used for unethical purposes, given its advanced capabilities.
+- The AI in Tesla Optimus won't be able to handle unpredictable real-world scenarios.
+- Tesla Optimus is too far ahead of its time and won't find a viable market.
+- The energy requirements for operating Tesla Optimus will be environmentally unsustainable.
+- Tesla is diverting resources from its core automotive business to a risky robot project.
+- Tesla Optimus will struggle with tasks requiring human intuition and empathy.
+- The development of Tesla Optimus might face insurmountable regulatory hurdles.
+- Tesla's focus on humanoid robots is a distraction from more pressing technological challenges.
+- Tesla Optimus could contribute to the dehumanization of certain services and industries.
+- The societal impact and ethical implications of Tesla Optimus have not been adequately considered.